timschofield/webERP/doc/README.txt

 Feedback, wants and gripes are encouraged in the interests of improving the applicaton.

-DEVELOPING
+CONTRIBUTING TO THE PROJECT

-Contributions of code are documents including HOW-TOs with screen-shots etc are encouraged.
-This can be done directly on the wiki at http://www.weberp.org/wiki by any registered user of the wiki.
-Contributions in the form of bug reports or other feedback through the mainling lists above are also encouraged.
+Contributions of code and documententation including HOW-TOs with screen-shots etc are very much appreciated.
+If your business has done such training materials for your own team this will no doubt be useful to many others and a productive way that you could contribute.
+Contributions in the form of bug reports or other feedback through the mailing lists above also help the project improve.

-Guidelines for contributing code are in the document at http://www.weberp.org/Development.html Developers should read this document carefully and follow the guidelines therein.
+Guidelines for contributing code are in the document at http://www.weberp.org/Development.html

+Developers interested in contributing should read this document carefully and follow the guidelines therein.
 Standards and conventions used in the code are rigorously applied in the interests of consistency and readability.
-Code submitted that does not conform to these standards will be changed so it does where possible.
-If the job to make the code conform to webERP standards is too large then the code will not be included.

 TRANSLATIONS